roytang/blog/content/post/2022/05/post-election-thoughts/index.md

 A friend confided in one of our group chats that he worried he would become less trusting of people in general, because his assumptions about how selfish people are has been thrown out of whack.

 It's an understandable sentiment, but we should not let ourselves fall into cynicism.
 The whole point of the movement was around hope and change and that things can and should be better for our country, so automatically distrusting our fellow citizens for poor decisions is counterproductive.
 We need to find a way forward.
+We have to remember, many of them are victims in this scenario - victims of disinformation and an unjust system that prefers to keep the electorate needy and patronizing.

 ### What Comes Next

 VP Leni has laid out her plans for an Angat Buhay NGO after her term ends; I suspect she may also just retire from politics and work with civic society for a while.
-She certainly deserves a rest.
+She certainly deserves a rest and more time with her family.

 For the rest of us, those who believed that things can and should be better for this country, we could certainly use some time to rest and recover and lick our wounds and figure out the best way forward.
 The fight for the country's future continues, and we need all our strength for it.
-Maybe we can't rest too long though - time was certainly a factor in this elections, as the other side had been sowing misinformation for years, even before 2016, while the VP's campaign only last 3 months.
+Maybe we can't rest too long though - time was certainly a factor in this elections, as the other side had been sowing misinformation for years, even before 2016, while the VP's campaign only lasted 3 months.

 Personally, IDK if I still have it in me to be so invested in our country's future the next time around.
 I barely had the energy this time around.
 I hope I can still manage to speak my voice in 2028.
 But the volunteer movement gives me some hope; while there is a good chance that turning this country around is not happening for my generation, but with the large number of younger voters standing up to speak, maybe there is a chance for the next generation